PaperMC/Waterfall/README.md

 * **Features**: Waterfall aims to include more features than canonical BungeeCord.
 * **Scalability**: Waterfall should be able to handle a large number of concurrent players, given a reasonably modern CPU, memory, and good network connection.

-Travertine focuses on one main area:
+FlameCord focuses on one main area:

-* **Additional Client Version Support**: Travertine aims to support client versions older then what is supported in upstream.
+* **Additional Client Version Support**: FlameCord aims to support client versions older then what is supported in upstream.
 This includes 1.7 support.
-Additionally Travertine may release Snapshot and PRE Client support patches as time permits.
+Additionally FlameCord may release Snapshot and PRE Client support patches as time permits.

 ## Why fork Waterfall?

-Travertine has a goal of adding additional protocol versions.
+FlameCord has a goal of adding additional protocol versions.

-Travertine was forked because of the fact that Waterfall intends to only support protocol versions supported by upstream BungeeCord.
+FlameCord was forked because of the fact that Waterfall intends to only support protocol versions supported by upstream BungeeCord.

-Travertine will track upstream Waterfall and merge changes as needed.
+FlameCord will track upstream Waterfall and merge changes as needed.

 ## How to (Server Admins)

-Download a copy of Travertine.jar from our homepage here: [Travertine](https://papermc.io/downloads#Travertine)
+Download a copy of FlameCord.jar from our homepage here: [FlameCord](https://papermc.io/downloads#FlameCord)

-Travertine requires **Java 8** or above.
+FlameCord requires **Java 8** or above.

 ## How To (Compiling from source)

-To compile Travertine, you need JDK8, git, bash, maven, and an internet connection.
+To compile FlameCord, you need JDK8, git, bash, maven, and an internet connection.

-Clone this repo, run `./travertine b` from *bash*, get jar from `Travertine-Proxy/bootstrap/target`
+Clone this repo, run `./flamecord b` from *bash*, get jar from `FlameCord-Proxy/bootstrap/target`

 ## Join us